Discrete groups of packed, non-positively curved, Gromov hyperbolic metric spaces: Packed, GCB-spaces

 \end{itemize}

-By {\em bounded geometry} we mean that the $M^\kappa$-complex $X$ has positive injectivity radius, valency $\leq V_0$ and size $\leq S_0$ (the {\em size} of $X$ is by definition the largest $R$ such that every simplex of $X$ is contained in a b all of radius $R$ and contains a ball of radius $\frac{1}{R}$).
+By {\em bounded geometry} we mean that the $M^\kappa$-complex $X$ has positive injectivity radius, valency $\leq V_0$ and size $\leq S_0$ (the {\em size} of $X$ is by definition the largest $R$ such that every simplex of $X$ is contained in a ball of radius $R$ and contains a ball of radius $\frac{1}{R}$).

 The second and the third class above are discussed in detail in \cite{CavS20}.
 Very special cases of (ii) and (iii) are geodesically complete metric trees and CAT$(0)$-cube complexes with bounded valency (i.e. such that the number of edges and cubes, respectively, having a common vertex is uniformly bounded by some constant $V_0$), see Proposition \ref{prop-cubes} below; for instance, all those admitting a cocompact group of isometries have bounded valency. \\ The examples above are all clearly Gromov-hyperbolic when $\kappa<0$.
 But they can manifest a Gromov-hyperbolicity behaviour even without such a sharp bound; for instance it is classical that any proper cocompact CAT$(0)$-space without $2$-flats is Gromov-hyperbolic (see \cite{Gro87}, \cite{BH09}).
 For cube complexes with bounded valency we have the following hyperbolicity criterion.
 Recall that one says that a cube complex $X$ {\em has $L$-thin rectangles} if all Euclidean rectangles $[0,a]\times[0,b]$ isometrically embedded in $X$ satisfy $\min\lbrace a,b \rbrace\leq L$.
 Then: